Lithuanian Evangelical Reformed Church

 The Lithuanian Evangelical Reformed Church (Lietuvos evangelikų reformatų bažnyčia; Unitas Lithuaniae; Jednota Litewska) is a Calvinist denomination in Lithuania which uses a presbyterian polity.

 History

 The church was founded on December 14, 1557, during the Synod of Vilnius.
-The General synod met annually in Lithuania from that date.
-Started with 2 later grew to six districts Synods.
-The church's Latin name is the " Unitas Lithuaniae " shortly UL.
+The General Synod met annually in Lithuania from that date.
+Started with 2 and later grew to 6 district Synods.
+The church's Latin name is the Unitas Lithuaniae shortly UL.
 It sent its representatives to the Polish-Lithuanian Commonwealth.
-But the UL was an independent denomination.
+However, the UL was an independent denomination.
 The parish network covered all parts of the Grand Duchy of Lithuania.
 The first superintendent was Szymon Zacjusz.
-In 1565, the anti-trinitarian Lithuanian brotherhood separated from the Calvinist church.
+In 1565, the anti-trinitarian Lithuanian Brotherhood separated from the Calvinist church.

+In 1695, Samuelis Bitneris by the order of the Vilnius Synod began translating the New Testament into the Lithuanian language and completed the majority of this task.
+Bitneris was assisted by Jonas Božimovskis, while the translation for Lithuania Minor was adapted by P. Z. Šusteris.
+This translation from the Greek language was prepared according to a Lithuanian dialect of Kėdainiai and in 1701 was published in Königsberg with a title Naujas Testamentas Wieszpaties musu Jezaus Kristaus.